-North Korean defector sues in Japan, alleging rights abuses
+North Korean defectors sue in Japan, alleging rights abuses

-TOKYO (AP) — More than 90,000 Koreans in Japan and their families went to North Korea decades ago seeking what the country promised: “paradise on earth.”
+TOKYO (AP) — She was one of the more than 90,000 Koreans and their relatives in Japan who went to North Korea decades ago seeking what the country promised: “paradise on earth.”

-As North and South Korea make reconciliatory gestures and hundreds of war-separated relatives are reunited, they feel forgotten.
+As North and South Korea make reconciliatory gestures and hundreds of war-separated relatives are reunited, Eiko Kawasaki and others like her feel forgotten.

-Eiko Kawasaki was born in Japan and lived 43 years in North Korea before defecting.
-She has not seen her children, still in North Korea, for years.
+Kawasaki, 76, who was born in Japan and lived for 43 years in North Korea before defecting, has not seen her children, still in North Korea, for years.

 She and four other defectors filed a lawsuit against North Korea’s government this week in Tokyo District Court, demanding 500 million yen, or about $5 million, in damages for human rights violations.